MattLemmon/g/README.txt

    - Make it so that the drones themselves automatically spawn new drones.
 In a word, get the drones to reproduce.

+   - Add drone animations, similar in style to the twirling star animation.

    - Make the overall map much, much bigger, with many, many more drones.

    - Investigate the possibility of making drones bump off of each other.